thearian/thearian/README.md

 I'm Arian Mirahmadi, a **front-end/full-stack web developer**.
 with **3+ years** of web development experience, and 7+ years of computer engineering self-education.
-CV

 [CV and Experiences](/Arian-Mirahmadi-Frontend-Fullstack.pdf)